Required cooking skill level

 - ½ head Garlic, chopped and toasted

-- 1 To make molo dumplings, combine the lean ground pork, shrimp, spring onions, garlic, onion, salt, black pepper, sugar and egg.
+- 1. To make molo dumplings, combine the lean ground pork, shrimp, spring onions, garlic, onion, UFC Iodized Salt, UFC Ground Pepper, sugar and egg.
 Mix well.

-- 9 Add cooking water, shrimp broth cube and UFC Chicken Broth.
+- 9. Add cooking water, shrimp broth cube and Chicken Broth.

 MOST POPULAR RECIPES